Last update: 17.09.2024 08:34

 Withholding tax (VSt) is an advance tax payment for certain distributions.
 This advance payment will be credited to your tax liability later on in your tax return as tax already paid.
 The amount of the withholding tax differs depending on the type of distribution:

-• 35% on interest or dividend payments
+- 35 % on interest or dividend payments

-• 15% on annuities and pensions
+- 15 % on life annuities and pensions

 Winnings from lotteries, competitions and internet casinos up to CHF 1 million are not only exempt from withholding tax from 2019, but are also completely exempt from tax (but you still have to declare them).
 On the other hand, interest income of up to 200 francs is only exempt from withholding tax on accounts that have an annual interest payment and annual closing (e.g. savings accounts).
 What do you have to do?
 Declare these distributions and the withholding tax already paid in your tax return.
 In this way, the tax authorities offset the withholding tax paid against your tax liability.